 Packing for a night away from home is something all kids need help with the first few times – it’s a life skill that will serve them well as they grow up and once they become more proficient packers, it’s a lot easier to get everyone ready for family vacations too.

-But remembering what to bring can be difficult – especially when you’re excited to get to a sleep-over or head over the Grandma’s for the night (where I’m sure the kids will get spoiled just a little ;) So these free printable overnight packing lists are really helpful to have on hand.
+But remembering WHAT to bring can be difficult – especially when you’re excited to get to a sleep-over or heading to Grandma’s for the night (where I’m sure kids will get spoiled just a little ;) So these free printable overnight packing lists are really helpful to have on hand.
 We're also sharing affiliate links to some of the items our kids really love to have before a sleepover too!

 The first item you’ll need is a bathroom bag!